OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 #Deploy Office Telemetry

-Configure Office Telemetry Dashboard.
+Configure the Office Telemetry Dashboard.
 If SQL Server is not installed SQL Server 2014 Express will be installed.
-A database will be set up using the built-in settings for Office Telemetry.
+A database will be set up using the standard settings for Office Telemetry found in the dpconfig.exe file.
-A shared folder will be created and permissions will be set up to allow telemetry agents to upload data.
+A shared folder will be created and configured to allow telemetry agents to upload data.
+A Group Policy can be created to enable telemetry agents on computers in a domain.
+Computers will versions of Office older than 2013 will need to have the telemetry agent installed.
+Follow the instructions to create the GPO that will install and enable the telemetry agent on computers with versions of Office older than 2013.

 ###Pre-requisites